ingonyama-zk/icicle/docs/docs/icicle/core.md

 ICICLE Core is a library written in C++/CUDA.
 All the ICICLE primitives are implemented within ICICLE Core.

 The Core is split into logical modules that can be compiled into static libraries using different [strategies](#compilation-strategies).
 You can then [link](#linking) these libraries with your C++ project or write your own [bindings](#writing-new-bindings-for-icicle) for other programming languages.
-If you want to use ICICLE with existing bindings please refer to [Rust](/icicle/rust-bindings) / [Golang](/icicle/golang-bindings).
+If you want to use ICICLE with existing bindings please refer to the [Rust](/icicle/rust-bindings) or [Golang](/icicle/golang-bindings) bindings documentation.

 ## Compilation strategies

 Most of the codebase is curve/field agnostic, which means it can be compiled for different curves and fields.
 When you build ICICLE Core you choose a single curve or field.
-If you need multiple curves or fields  - you just compile ICICLE into multiple static libraries.
+If you need multiple curves or fields, you compile ICICLE ocne per curve or field that is needed.
 It's that simple.
 Currently, the following choices are supported:

 - [Field mode](#compiling-for-a-field) - used for STARK fields like BabyBear / Mersenne / Goldilocks.
 Includes field arithmetic, NTT, Poseidon, Extension fields and other primitives.
- - [Curve mode](#compiling-for-a-curve) - used for SNARK curves like BN254/ BLS curves / Grumpkin / etc. Curve mode is built upon field mode, so it includes everything that field does.
-It also includes curve operations / MSM / ECNTT / G2 and other curve-related primitives.
+- [Curve mode](#compiling-for-a-curve) - used for SNARK curves like BN254 / BLS curves / Grumpkin / etc. Curve mode is built upon field mode, so it includes everything that field does It also includes curve operations / MSM / ECNTT / G2 and other curve-related primitives.

 :::info